 Having been to almost all of the major cities over the last 5 year, we’ve put together a list of cities that we absolutely loved!

-You’d be hard-pressed to find another city in Germany that has as much history as Berlin- particularly history that you’re able to just walk up to and touch.
+You’d be hard-pressed to find another city in Germany that has as much history as Berlin- particularly history that you’re able to just walk up to and touch making Berlin one of the best places to visit in Germany in winter or summer.
 But that’s not the only thing that you have in this wonderful city.
 You have food, culture and some of the cheapest shopping you can find in Western Europe.

 First timers will likely head towards the Berlin Wall, Brandenberg Gate, Check Point Charlie, and if they have time, a trip to TrepTower Park ( a must visit in our opinion!) because of the history that is so delicately preserved here.